NuGet/NuGetDocs/NuGet.Docs/ndocs/Tools/NuGet.exe-CLI-Reference.md

 ## pack
 *Version 2.7+*

 Creates a NuGet package based on the specified nuspec or project file.
+Note that the `pack` command requires MSBuild and will not work on Linux systems.
+On Mac OS X, you need to have Mono 4.4.2 installed.

+With Mono, you also need to adjust non-local paths in the .nuspec file to Unix-style paths, as nuget.exe will not itself convert Windows pathnames.

 ### Usage